Parrots are often seen as affordable pets but there are upfront and ongoing costs new owners tend to overlook.

 If you’re budgeting for your first bird, there are a few unavoidable costs you’ll encounter before your Parrot arrives.

-Depending on the size, amount and quality of equipment you need, you should budget between £180 and £470 for initial costs excluding the bird itself.
+Depending on the size, amount and quality of equipment you need, you should budget for around £535 for initial costs excluding the bird itself.
+This is based on equipment for an African Grey parrot.

 In fact the cost of equipment can far outweigh the cost of your bird.
 For example, many people are tempted by the cheap prices of Lovebirds and Budgerigars but be aware that some pet shops may sell them at low prices because they know new owners will have to spend hundreds on the supplies needed to house them.